 For additional information on fees, please see Fee Information - New Multi-Family Construction fees are found in "New Construction Permit Fees" and are based on Occupancy Type, Construction Type and Square Footage.
 Please note that in addition to Building Fees, new construction projects are also required to pay Development Impact Fees.
 For more information about these fees, see the Land Development Division's Development Checklist.

-After the Development Services Technician (DST) verifies that the application package is complete, and the Intake and Plan Check Fees are paid, a set of plans/documents will be routed to each of the four departments/divisions: Building, Planning, Engineering and Fire.
-Approval from all four departments/divisions is required prior to permit issuance.
+After the Development Services Technician (DST) verifies that the application package is complete, and the Intake and Plan Check Fees are paid, a set of plans/documents will be routed to each of the five departments/divisions: Building, Planning, Engineering, Wastewater and Fire.
+Approval from all five departments/divisions is required prior to permit issuance.
 To contact any of the departments/divisions, please see the contact list shown at the end of this document.

 The plan check process is then tracked in Accela, the City of Chula Vista's Automated Tracking System.
 The standard turn-around-time for an initial review is 28 calendar days.
 The standard turn-around-time for follow-up reviews (rechecks) is 14 calendar days.
 The primary contact/applicant for the project will be notified via email at the end of each review cycle when corrections are ready for pick up or the permit is ready to issue.